 Pythagoras was a well-known ancient Greek mathematician and philosopher.
 There are many legends about his life, and it is difficult to determine which are based on truth and which are not.
 All of the writers agree that Pythagoras was born on Samos, a Greek island off the coast of Asia

-also went to the Ionian school founded by Thales.
+also studied at the Ionian school founded by Thales.
 It is unlikely that

 he studied directly under Thales though, because Thales would have been